 Please bring a notebook and pencil.
 Students should have access to a keyboard or piano for practice between classes plus material, usually one or two printed books (approx. cost £10 each).

 Please buy and bring to this course:

-- Alfred complete piano course level 1 (this class begins on page 50)
+- Alfred complete piano course level 1 (this module begins on page 50)

 - A Dozen a Day by E. Mae Burnham (blue book).

 When I've finished, what course can I do next?